sdias/win-10-virtual-desktop-enhancer/docs/issue-page.md

 > Title: **Program crashes when switching desktops**
 > Message: Since I installed the last version of the program sometimes as I switch desktops it crashes without giving any error message: it just shuts down (the icon in the tray bar disappears).
-> Everytime it has happened I was switching from the last to the first desktop, however it does not always happen: sometimes it will switch correctly and sometimes it will crash.
+> Every time it has happened I was switching from the last to the first desktop, however it does not always happen: sometimes it will switch correctly and sometimes it will crash.

 This is a great description of the problem: the user reported many extremely useful information, such as a possible version number which introduced the bug, a meaningful description of what happens and an hypothesis on what action triggers the crash.
-Obviously you will not always be able to give so many useful informations, however _the more details you can report the better it is_.
+Obviously you will not always be able to give so much useful information, however _the more details you can report the better it is_.